User Guide

 - Redoes

-of the most recent undone commands, or the 1 most recent ifNUM
+NUMof the most recent undone commands, or the 1 most recent ifNUMis not specified.- If specified,

-must be a positive integer less than 2^31 ≈ 2 billion.
+NUMmust be a positive integer less than 2^31 ≈ 2 billion.

 - If specified,